revaturelabs/interviewquestions/Bigdata.md

 <blockquote>

-Failure detection and recovery in hadoop happens at a task level.
-If a task fails, it is rerun on another available node.
-This requires recomputing the task from scratch, which for a long running task adds up a lot of delay to the application.
-A common thought of solution is checkpointing the latest state of the program in a stable storage, and resume the program for the last saved checkpoint , in case a failure happens.
+Failure detection and recovery in hadoop happens at a task level itself .
+Suppose a task fails, it will retirn  another available node.

+<details><summary> Explanation </summary>

 The reasons being -